-Our list of the most expensive wines in California fall under the title of cult wines, which are mainly the Cabernet Sauvignon wines from Napa Valley.
+Our list of the most expensive wines in California falls under the title of cult wines, which are mainly Cabernet Sauvignon wines from Napa Valley.
 And they are very difficult to get.

 Many of the cult wines are hard to buy directly from the winery.
 Typically the wineries maintain mailing lists.

 Interested wine buyers on the list will receive notice when the next allocation of wine is coming.
 You are then expected to purchase your allocation.
 Getting on these lists can be a painful process.
-You might be able to find a glass at restaurants the celebrities hang out at.
+You might be able to find a glass at restaurants the celebrities hang out.

 Many of these top cult wines have waiting lists.
 You can sign up and then wait several years before you get the chance to purchase anything.

-Started by winemaker Heidi Barrett, she has gone on to score a couple of “perfect 100’s” on her wines from Robert Parker and is the concoctor behind some of California’s most notable cult wines.
+Started by winemaker Heidi Barrett, she has gone on to score a couple of “perfect 100s” on her wines from Robert Parker and is the concoctor behind some of California’s most notable cult wines.
 Small chance you might be able to find one of these exclusive wines at a members-only, east coast supper club.

 From their website- These wines were born of pure passion and a wishful dream – to make something that is so distinctive and so delicious as to make it indispensable to wine lovers the world over.

 Clearly a rather lofty, even unrealistic notion, but one they decided to pursue anyway.
 And so, with the 1994 vintage, they started Sine Qua Non, made a whopping four and a half barrels of Syrah that they called “Queen of Spades.”

 Each wine label is hand-created by the winery owner, Manfred Krankl and you have to wait patiently for five to seven years for ordering wine directly from them.
 Maybe if you’re lucky there will be a bottle in one of these private wine cellars.

 Sine Qua Non Queen of Spades Syrah – US$8,396.